opnfv/functest/docs/testing/user/userguide/runfunctest.rst

 Note the list of test cases depend on the installer and the scenario.

+Note that the flavors for the SNAPS test cases are able to be configured giving new metadata values as well as new values for the basic elements of flavor (i.e. ram, vcpu, disk, ephemeral, swap etc).
+The snaps.flavor_extra_specs dict in the config_functest.yaml file could be used for this purpose.

 Reporting results to the test Database
 ======================================